Increase Your Google Privacy Settings in 4 Easy Steps

 In the Site Settings area, there is another big list.

-A couple of important things to turn off/on in there are Cookies and site data, Location, Camera, and Pop-ups, and redirects.
+A couple of important things to turn off/on in there are Cookies and site data, Location, Camera, Pop-ups, and redirects.
 Be careful when allowing your camera, microphone, and location to be used without your permission.
 The best setting for each of these is, “Ask before accessing.

 It’s up to you whether or not you want to allow sites to store cookies on your machine.
 It makes logging into a website easier but also leaves you at risk.